DragonMinded/naomixargon/README.md

 ## Default Controls

 * The 1P joystick controls standard player movement as well as menu navigation.
-* 1P start is used to, select menu entries as well as pull up in-game inventory.
+* 1P start is used to select menu entries as well as pull up in-game inventory.
 * 2P start is used to back out of menus.
 * 1P button 1 is fire/throw rocks/etc.
 * 1P button 2 is jump.